+Table 39: Load Disconnected MSIDs and Estimated Half Hourly Demand Disconnection Volumes - I/O Structure Elements

 Common Processes

 IC001 Update On-Line Audit Log

 Processing Description

 All data changes made on line are logged using an audit entity (not shown on the LDM).
 Each on-line audit entity has the same attributes as the main entity (to hold the after image) and additional attributes to hold: the action (create, update, delete); the updating function; the user id of the user causing the change; and the time stamp (including date) of the change.
 On deletion, there is no after image, but the key is stored, together with the additional attributes listed above.